hknutzen/Netspoc/technical.markdown

 comes to routing information thogh, routers within zones are also of interest.
 Routing information is attached to every interface of a managed router (= zone interface) and provides a next hop interface to a certain destination.
-Next hop interfaces are not necessarily at managed routers, but often located inside zones.
+Next hop interfaces are not necessarily interfaces of managed routers, but often located inside zones.
 As routing information needs to be generated for every source and destination pair defined in the rule set, precalculating a general next hop routing information at zone borders accelerates the process of route finding.
 Therefore, `set_routes_in_zone` determines next hop interfaces to every network of a zone for all zone interfaces.
 After the function call, every border interface of the zone holds following
+information:

-information: * Which networks can be reached?  * What is the next interface (next hop interface) on the path to these networks?
+* Which networks can be reached?

+* What is the next interface (next hop interface) on the path to these networks?

 {% include image.html src="./images/set_routes_in_zone.png" title="In-Zone routing information:" description="In every border interface of the zone, information about reachable networks and the hop interfaces leading to these networks is stored." %}